Services and Resources

 The Portland in the Streets team at the Portland Bureau of Transportation (PBOT) issues Community Event Permits to close streets, travel lanes, sidewalks, and parking spaces for events such as farmers markets, street fairs, cultural events, fundraisers and so much more!

 If you have a project that benefits your community and the environment, you can apply for a Community Watershed Stewardship Program (CWSP) grant of up to $12,000.
-The two-page pre-application for projects is due by 4 p.m. on the first Friday of February each year.
+The two-page pre-application for projects is due January 6, 2023, by 4 p.m.

 The Portland Bureau of Transportation (PBOT) provides four types of parking permits for people with disabilities based on their needs.
 Each type is outlined below, along with the application.
 Applicants must have a valid Americans with Disabilities Act (ADA) placard to apply.

 The Down Payment Assistance Loan is designed with favorable terms to help first-time homebuyers purchase a home within the city limits of Portland.
 The Down Payment Assistance Loan is a second mortgage loan funded by the Portland Housing Bureau (PHB).

 To get a 1200-Z or 1200-A general NPDES stormwater discharge permit for an industrial site in City limits, start here.
 We receive and process applications for general stormwater permits.
 The City is the authorized agent for the Oregon Department of Environmental Quality (DEQ).

 Application for exemptions for new construction or other special circumstances.